Bill Kristol

-A founder and director of the advocacy organization Defending Democracy Together — responsible for such projects as Republicans for the Rule of Law, Republican Voters Against Trump and Republicans Against Putin — he is also known for playing the leading role in the defeat of President Bill Clinton's health care plan and advocating the U.S. invasion of Iraq.
-Kristol is a critic of former president Donald Trump.

-Kristol, an avid "Never Trumper", has been associated with a number of conservative think tanks.
+Kristol played a leading role in the defeat of the Clinton health care plan of 1993, as well as for advocating the 2003 invasion of Iraq.
+He has been associated with a number of conservative think tanks.
 He was chairman of the New Citizenship Project from 1997 to 2005.
 In 1997, he co-founded the Project for the New American Century (PNAC) with Robert Kagan.
 He is a member of the board of trustees for the free-market Manhattan Institute for Policy Research, a member of the Policy Advisory Board for the Ethics and Public Policy Center, and a director of the Foreign Policy Initiative.
 He is also one of the three board members of Keep America Safe, a national-security think tank co-founded by Liz Cheney and Debra Burlingame, and serves on the boards of the Emergency Committee for Israel and of the Susan B. Anthony List (as of 2010).

-He has featured in a web program of the Foundation for Constitutional Government, Conversations with Bill Kristol, since 2014.
+Kristol is a critic of president Donald Trump, a supporter of the Never Trump movement, and a founder and director of Defending Democracy Together, an advocacy organization responsible for such projects as Republicans for the Rule of Law and the Republican Accountability Project.

 Early life and education

-William Kristol was born on December 23, 1952, in New York City, into a Jewish family, the son of Irving Kristol and Gertrude Himmelfarb.
-Irving Kristol was an editor and publisher who served as the managing editor of Commentary magazine, founded the magazine The Public Interest, and was described by Jonah Goldberg as the "godfather of neoconservatism."
+William Kristol was born on December 23, 1952, in New York City into a Jewish family, the son of Irving Kristol and Gertrude Himmelfarb.
+Irving Kristol was an editor and publisher who served as the managing editor of Commentary magazine, founded the magazine The Public Interest, and was described by Jonah Goldberg as the "godfather of neoconservatism".
 Gertrude Himmelfarb was a prominent conservative historian, especially of intellectual history in the U.S. and Great Britain.
 Kristol attended Collegiate School for Boys in Manhattan.
-He received a bachelor's degree at Harvard University and, from there, a Ph.D. in political science (1979).
+Then at Harvard University he received a bachelor's degree in government in 1973 and a Ph.D. in political science in 1979.